karlgrz/karlgrz.com/site/content/post/2022-01-27-my-favorite-records-of-2021.markdown

 ![](/images/2022-01-27-my-favorite-records-of-2021/Mastodon.jpg)
 [Youtube Music](https://music.youtube.com/playlist?list=OLAK5uy_mY87_DpIe4zOzfk2s5fa-Rx11W0sPsEO8) | [Spotify](https://open.spotify.com/album/5xnZl7sdxxIb4rkDcbD4IC)

 I love Mastodon, they're one of my favorite bands.
 I go back and forth with Leviathan and Crack the Skye being my "favorite" of theirs.
 Hushed and Grim is a really ambitious record that I feel like borrows a lot from both those records.
-But it also takes a ton of inspiration from those huge production 70's records from bands like Led Zeppelin and The Who and The Beatles, with outlandish, over the top production and tons of instrumentation.
+But it also takes a ton of inspiration from those huge production 70's records from bands like Led Zeppelin, Pink Floyd, The Who, and The Beatles.
+Outlandish, over the top production and tons of instrumentation.
 And it works.
 I'm glad they went all out and released a double album, because in this context it really works.
-The ending (Eyes of Serpents into Gigantium) is just breathtaking music right there.
-Brann continues to cement himself as one of my favorite drummers, and he's becoming an outstanding vocalist, too.
+The ending (Eyes of Serpents into Gigantium) is just mind blowing to me.
+Brann continues to cement himself as one of my favorite drummers, and he's becoming a very proficient vocalist, too.
 Bill and Brent keep on coming up with nasty riffs after all these records, it's cool to hear them pushing themselves all these years, and Troy is just a beast on the bass and mic as usual.
 I feel like this is top tier Mastodon, hopefully they can keep this up going forward and they haven't peaked.

 ## 10.)
 Rivers of Nihil - The Work
 ![](/images/2022-01-27-my-favorite-records-of-2021/RiversOfNihil.jpg)